ChemaPalencia/M_SMiLe/README.md

 If you have any questions or inquiries regarding this code or its usage, please contact palencia@ifca.unican.es or jpalenciasainz@gmail.com

-We hope this code proves to be useful in your research and exploration of microlensing probability within galaxy clusters.
+We hope this code proves to be useful in your research and exploration of magnification probability of high redshift stars by galaxy clusters.
 Happy computing!